• Skip to primary navigation

 Super Simple Icing Sugar Glaze

-The orange infused icing sugar glaze makes for a pretty cake, but is totally optional.
+The orange infused icing sugar glaze makes for a pretty cake, but it can be omitted if you prefer.
 Some tips to keep in mind:

 Depending on the style of your cake pan, and how sweet you want things, you may use less (or more) of the icing sugar glaze than what is called for in the recipe.
 Just adjust the quantity to what suits you.